-To build a multi-use trail south along Hwy 16a from Stony Plain to Spruce Grove.
-This work will be led by Stony Plain administration and supported by Spruce Grove.
+To build a multi-use trail south along Highway 16A from Stony Plain to Spruce Grove.
+This work will be led by Town of Stony Plain Administration and supported by the City of Spruce Grove.
 Both municipalities will be paying for a portion of the work.
-In the spring of 2021, Council directed administration to provide funds to the second phase of this work and that the trail would be completed by 2024.
+In the spring of 2021, Council directed Administration to provide funds to the second phase of this work and that the trail would be completed by 2024.

 There is a strong need for multiple connections between the two municipalities (Stony Plain and Spruce Grove) for residents to use non-motorized forms of transportation to provide a multi-use connection between the two communities.
-Currently the two municipalities are building a connection along Boundary Road as the first stage and then supplementing this access with a second route by providing a southern connection to the existing Stony Plain Trail west of Veteran's Way and running south of Hwy 16A.
-The route and location of the trail is currently be explored by Stony Plain administration.
+Currently the two municipalities are building a connection along Boundary Road as the first stage and then supplementing this access with a second route by providing a southern connection to the existing Stony Plain Trail west of Veteran's Way and running south of Highway 16A.
+The route and location of the trail is currently be explored by Stony Plain Administration.

-• As the trails are built, being mindful of any current or future development will be critical.
+As the trails are built, being mindful of any current or future development will be critical.

-- Residents of both communities will benefit greatly from this connecting infrastructure - Local businesses in each community may benefit from increased exposure from the non-motorized form of community exploration that the trails will create
+- Residents of both communities will benefit greatly from this connecting infrastructure. - Local businesses in each community may benefit from increased exposure from the non-motorized form of community exploration that the trails will create.

 Capital Profile: Re-imagine Central Park

 Timelines: 2022-2025

 Asset Category: Parks and Open Spaces

-Cost: 2022: \$ 50,000 2023: \$ 350,000 2024: \$ 2,120,000 2025: \$ 880,000
+Cost: 2022 : \$ 50,000 2023 : \$ 350,000 2024 : \$ 2,120,000 2025 : \$ 880,000